joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc *100, "%")), vjust = 2, size = 5, color = 'black')
 ```

-fracture - priorfrac (history of prior fracture)
+Fracture - Priorfrac (History of Prior Fracture)

 - When an individual is in the category of NOT having had a prior
-  fracture the chances of having a fracture are higher(58.4% vs 41.6%)
+  fracture the chances of having a fracture are higher (58.4% versus
-  even though there is only a 25% of having a fracture.
+  41.6%) even though there is only a 25% of having a fracture.

 ``` r
 c9 <- df %>%